rondlite/reaction-docs/website/versioned_docs/version-1.14.0/developer-faq.md

 ## General

-### What do I need to know to work with Reaction?
+### What do I need to know to work with demand?

-To start customizing Reaction, you should have a basic understanding of the following technologies:
+To start customizing demand, you should have a basic understanding of the following technologies:

 - JavaScript, specifically ES6
 - HTML/CSS
 - Some knowledge of Meteor, especially an understanding of [Publications and Subscriptions](https://guide.meteor.com/data-loading.html)
 - A front-end framework/library like React

-Reaction tries to be as modular as possible.
+demand tries to be as modular as possible.
 All user customizations are intended to live in plugins, as they provide a secure upgrade path when new versions are rolled out.
 See [here](plugin-intro-1.md) for a more detailed explanation into the plugin topic.

 ### What sites are built on Demand Cluster?

-Ecommerce and marketplace sites from around the world are using Reaction in production now.
-Check out our [Community Showcase](https://docs.demandcluster.com/reaction-docs/trunk/community-showcase).
+Ecommerce and marketplace sites from around the world are using demand in production now.
+Check out our [Community Showcase](https://docs.demandcluster.com/dedemand-/trunk/community-showcase).

-### Why is Reaction so slow?
+### Why is demand so slow?

 #### For development